 2010: Baranof glacial retreat analysis was a project to record the baseline terminus data of five Baranof Island glaciers and use historic satellite imagery to determine how much they'd retreated.
 My friend Eli Bildner and I scrambled up mountains all over Baranof Island to record the GPS data.
 Ben Hughey, a high school friend and GIS whiz, did the actual hard work of crunching the data for one of the five glaciers.

 2012-2020: SFAC historic restoration program was basically Habitat for Humanity meets the National Historic Landmark Sheldon Jackson Campus meets 20-somethings having the summers of their lives.
 In some summers the work crew was as large as 20.
 The program was administered by Sitka Fine Arts Camp.
-It met its untimely demise with COVID in 2020.
+It met its demise with COVID in 2020.

 2015-2017: "Fish 101: A Crash Course in Alaska Fisheries" came about after spending several years laboring to make sense of the impenetrable jargon that is Alaska fisheries policy.
-I get impatient with stuff being more confusing than it needs to be.
+I get impatient with stuff being more confusing than it needed to be.
 As a solution, I rallied a few friends to write an A-to-Z guide to Alaska fisheries policy in the [https://www.poetryfoundation.org/articles/68418/in-plain-american-which-cats-and-dogs-can-read](plain American that cats and dogs can read).
 Support was generously provided by SASAP and Stanford Haas Center for Public Service.

 2015-2022: The "Shennett community" began in 2015 when I bought a muskeg-y, waterlogged lot and developed it over the subsequent years.
 I sketched out a house design and hired a local contractor to build it.
 While I did a poor job documenting its progress along the way, the house is mostly done.
 In 2019, I bought the only adjoining property on the cul-de-sac street — a duplex, which I subsequently invested in renovating.
 I also bought an impossibly cute tiny house that two friends had built and added it to the mix.
 Add it all together and Shennett is now a three-structure, five-unit, 11-person community.